Genus zero Gopakumar-Vafa invariants of the Banana manifold: Introduction

 \subsection{Outline of method}

 Our method of proof ultimately reduces the computation of the Behrend function weighted Euler characteristic of the moduli space $M=M^{\Xb}_{\beta_{\mathbf{d}}}$ to an actual count of structure sheaves of genus 0 curves.
 These curves are possibly nonreduced curves in the universal cover $\UFs$ of $\Fsing$.
 This is a sheaf theoretic analogue of the Gromov-Witten technique of passing to counts of genus 0 curves on the universal cover \cite{bryan-katz-leung01}.

+The main idea behind the reductions is to use the motivic nature of weighted Euler characteristics.
+This allows us to compute using stratification and fixed point sets, even though we do not have a global $\CC^*$ action on our moduli space.
 An outline of the proof is as follows.

 We begin in section \ref{sec: setup} by proving that a stable sheaf is scheme-theoretically supported on a single fiber.
 This gives us a map $M\to \PP^1$.
 It then suffices to compute the Behrend function weighted Euler characteristic $e(M,\nu)$ fiberwise.
 The group scheme action of $\Xb^0\to\PP^1$ on $\Xb\to\PP^1$ induces a fiberwise action on the moduli space, where the group of each fiber of $\Xb^0\to\PP^1$ acts on the corresponding fiber of $M\to \PP^1$.
 This fiberwise group action preserves the symmetric obstruction theory of the moduli space and hence preserves $\nu$.
 Thus, $e(M,\nu)$ can be computed on orbits of this action.